 In the free-response section, students have 100 minutes to answer 4 constructed-response questions.
 The score on each response accounts for one-fourth of the student's total FRQ score.
 It requires student to connect big idea topics across curriculum and make connections.
 Expect to identify an opposing or alternative perspective in an understanding way and refute (or concede) it.
-Students are expected to use their analytical and organizational skills to formulate responses in a succinct, narrative form; bulleted lists are not acceptable as a response.
+Students are expected to use their analytical and organizational skills to formulate responses succinctly and informatively.
+Bulleted lists are not acceptable responses.